 In the United States for example, you can make quite a bit of money, but a lot of it goes to pay your bills.
 In China, on the other hand, despite the increasing cost of living, the overall price of goods and services are still quite low compared to most western countries.
 This provides an opportunity for a great life style while earning a reasonable salary.

-Below is a simple breakdown of the comparison between China and the USA:
+Below is a simple breakdown of the comparison between cost of living in China and the USA:

 |Expenses||Cost (China)||Cost (USA)||Monthly Cost (China)||Monthly Cost (USA)|